kshitijv256/java-programs/README.md

 # Java programs

-This a remote repository to store some of java programs that I write for practice
+This is a repository to store practice java programs

 ### Contribution